 Use an antibacterial toothpaste.
 A toothpaste that helps fight bad bacteria will be a good solution to the bacteria that is growing on the food particles that are left in the middle of the brackets and teeth, as well as in the gums.

 Practice good oral health habits.
 This is a good solution for any oral health problem.
 Brushing at least twice a day for at least two minutes would prevent bacteria from building up inside the mouth.
 Brush the inside part of the teeth as well, to make sure that any debris from your last meal would get washed out.
 Flossing and removing any food stuck in between teeth would be a good solution to stop any plaque from forming.
+You can also try using a water flosser.

 Use an antibacterial mouthwash.
 After brushing and flossing, the use of an antibacterial mouthwash would wash away any of the remaining bacteria that stand a chance in causing gingivitis.